© University of Kent - Contact | Feedback | Legal

 |

-I am Professor of Computer Systems in the School of Computing at the University of Kent.
-I was made a Distinguished Scientist of the ACM in 2006, and an Honorary Fellow of the University of Glasgow in July 2005, the only computer scientist to have received this accolade.
-I have received IBM Faculty Awards in 2003, 2004 and 2005.
-I am the Science Faculty Director of Research and Enterprise, and a member of the Programming Languages and Systems Research Group.
+I am Emeritus Professor of Computer Systems in the School of Computing at the University of Kent.
+I was made a Distinguished Scientist of the ACM in 2006, and an Honorary Fellow of the University of Glasgow in July 2005.
+I received IBM Faculty Awards in 2003, 2004 and 2005.
+I was elected to AITO, Association Internationale pour les Technologies Objets, in 2014.
+I am a member of the Programming Languages and Systems Research Group.

-Outside work, I'm a keen sailor.
+Outside work, I'm a keen sailor and cyclist.
 I race a Dart 18 catamaran at Whitstable.

 Research Interests |